Loading Comprehensive Foot and Ankle Institute

 Open ankle fracture in a diabetic performed with minimal to no incision using a external fixation device along with regenerative medical therapy.

 Many diabetic patients have ankle fractures.
 These can be extremely debilitating to the individual.
 Use of internal hardware can cause detrimental problems to these individuals.
 They may develop severe infection and/or Charcot foot deformity.
-At the Comprehensive Foot and Ankle Institute, we specialize in minimal incision surgery for diabetic ankle fractures as well as open ankle fractures along with regenerative medical therapy (Laser Therapy, Oral Peptides, Red Light Therapy, and Stem Cell Like injections).
+At the Comprehensive Foot and Ankle Institute, we specialize in minimal incision surgery for diabetic and open ankle fractures along with regenerative medical therapy, and you can review Dr. Singh’s background and training for these complex cases here.

 Note that the patient has a severe open ankle fracture.
 The x-ray on the left A, B and C show the leg bone in the tibia and the fibula completely exposed to the air with the foot bones 90 degrees to the leg.
 The only thing that is holding the patient’s leg is soft tissue.
 This is a medical and surgical emergency.
 Because this is a open ankle fracture there is a high probability of having osteomyelitis.
 There is also a high probability of a below the knee amputation.